flowscripter/docs/design/cli-usage-walkthrough.md

 #### SDK Support

-To develop commands and modules or to manage 3rd party NodeJS packages, you need to install the Tessellator SDK:
+To develop command and extension plugins, you need to install the Tessellator SDK:

 `t9r install sdk`